Ten Deadly Lies about Israel

-False: Abbas said on September 16 that he welcomes “every drop of blood spilled in Jerusalem.”
-Abbas has not condemned a single one of the 30 terror attacks on Israelis over the past month.
+False: Abbas said that he welcomes “every drop of blood spilled in Jerusalem.”
+Abbas has not condemned large numbers of the terror attacks on Israelis.
 He and his Fatah movement continue to use the Web and the airwaves to incite the Palestinians to even more violence.

 - International action is required to enforce the status quo on the Temple Mount.